Welcome! In this big how-to guide, I’ll show you how you can design and build your own speaker crossover for home or car audio.

-- You can use spare or miscellaneous stranded hookup wire to connect the components together.
+- You can use spare speaker wire or miscellaneous stranded hookup wire to connect the components together.

 You can also use crimp connectors instead of a soldering iron and solder, although I personally recommend soldering for the best connection possible.

-Going by the schematic, connect each section to the next and double-check your work.
+Going by the crossover schematic, connect each section to the next and double-check your work.